grafana/grafana/docs/sources/alerting/create-alerts.md

 - In a subsequence evaluation of the same alert rule the **server2** series also cause the alert rule to fire
 - No new notifications are sent as the alert rule is already in state `Alerting`.

 So as you can see from the above scenario Grafana will not send out notifications when other series cause the alert to fire if the rule already is in state `Alerting`.
 To improve support for queries that return multiple series we plan to track state **per series** in a future release.

 > Starting with Grafana v5.3 you can configure reminders to be sent for triggered alerts.
 This will send additional notifications
 > when an alert continues to fire.
-If other series (like server2 in the example above) also cause the alert rule to fire they will
-> be included in the reminder notification.
-Depending on what notification channel you're using you may be able to take advantage
-> of this feature for identifying new/existing series causing alert to fire.
-[Read more about notification reminders here]({{< relref "notifications/#send-reminders" >}}).
+If other series (like server2 in the example above) also cause the alert rule to fire they will be included in the reminder notification.
+Depending on what notification channel you're using you may be able to take advantage of this feature for identifying new/existing series causing alert to fire.

-### No Data / Null values
+### No Data & Error Handling

-Below your conditions you can configure how the rule evaluation engine should handle queries that return no data or only null values.
+Below are conditions you can configure how the rule evaluation engine should handle queries that return no data or only null values.

 No Data Option | Description
 ------------ | -------------
-NoData | Set alert rule state to `NoData`
+No Data | Set alert rule state to `NoData`
 Alerting | Set alert rule state to `Alerting`
 Keep Last State | Keep the current alert rule state, what ever it is.
+Ok | Not sure why you would want to send yourself an alert when things are okay, but you could.

 ### Execution errors or timeouts

-The last option tells how to handle execution or timeout errors.
+Tell Grafana how to handle execution or timeout errors.

 Error or timeout option | Description
 ------------ | -------------
 Alerting | Set alert rule state to `Alerting`
 Keep Last State | Keep the current alert rule state, what ever it is.

 If you have an unreliable time series store from which queries sometime timeout or fail randomly you can set this option to `Keep Last State` in order to basically ignore them.

 ## Notifications

 In alert tab you can also specify alert rule notifications along with a detailed message about the alert rule.
-The message can contain anything, information about how you might solve the issue, link to runbook, etc.
+The message can contain anything, information about how you might solve the issue, link to runbook, and so on.

 The actual notifications are configured and shared between multiple alerts.
-Read the [notifications]({{< relref "notifications.md" >}}) guide for how to configure and setup notifications.
+Read [Alert notifications]({{< relref "notifications.md" >}}) guide for how to configure and set up notifications.

+- **Send to -** Select an alert notification channel if you have one set up.
+- **Message -** Enter a message to be sent on the notification channel.
+The message can be in text, markdown, or HTML format.
+It can include links and variables as well.
+- **Tags -** NEED DESCRIPTION HERE

-## Alert State History and Annotations
+## Alert state history and annotations

 Alert state changes are recorded in the internal annotation table in Grafana's database.
 The state changes are visualized as annotations in the alert rule's graph panel.
 You can also go into the `State history` submenu in the alert tab to view and clear state history.

-## Troubleshooting
+## Troubleshoot alerts

 {{< imgbox max-width="40%" img="/img/docs/v4/alert_test_rule.png" caption="Test Rule" >}}

-First level of troubleshooting you can do is hit the **Test Rule** button.
+First level of troubleshooting you can do is click **Test Rule**.
 You will get result back that you can expand to the point where you can see the raw data that was returned from your query.

 Further troubleshooting can also be done by inspecting the grafana-server log.
 If it's not an error or for some reason the log does not say anything you can enable debug logging for some relevant components.
 This is done in Grafana's ini config file.

 Example showing loggers that could be relevant when troubleshooting alerting.